-• Episodes where the trigger claim was not in an ambulatory/office-based care setting, IP hospital, OP hospital, or ASC based on its place of service.
-[13]
+• • Episodes where the trigger claim was not in an ambulatory/office-based care setting, IP hospital, OP hospital, or ASC based on its place of service.
+[12]

 This is a standard exclusion implemented across procedural measures with an inpatient component to identify appropriate procedures.
-Therefore, episodes with trigger claims outside of the appropriate settings are excluded given the measure's intent to capture only elective hip arthroplasties performed in acute inpatient hospitals, outpatient facilities, and/or ambulatory care settings.
-As they are not risk stratified, some cost variation may exist across the retained places of service reflective of level of care provided across different settings.
+Therefore, episodes with trigger claims outside of the appropriate settings are excluded given the measure's intent to capture only lumbar spine fusion procedures performed in acute inpatient hospitals, outpatient facilities, and/or ambulatory care settings.
+For this measure, episodes with the retained places of service are also risk adjusted by place of service to reflect cost variation that may exist across different settings.